TOAST-DOCS/Gamebase/en/unreal-authentication.md

 ## Gamebase User`s Information

-Execute authentication via Gamebase, to obtain information required to produce an app. 를 통하여 인증절차를 진행 후, 앱을 제작할 때 필요한 정보를 획득할 수 있습니다.
+Execute authentication via Gamebase, to obtain information required to produce an app.

 ### Get Authentication Information for Gamebase
-Execute authentication via Gamebase, to obtain information required to produce an app. 를 통하여 인증절차를 진행 후, 앱을 제작할 때 필요한 정보를 획득할 수 있습니다.
+Execute authentication via Gamebase, to obtain information required to produce an app.

 #### UserID